ProductionEXP/Unfair-Trivia/README.md

 ###### Understanding the UI

 General rules for understanding the Unfair Trivia GUI,
-- Below every text input there should be red text telling you if your input for that section
+- Below every text input there should be red text telling you if your input for that section mets the requirments for that secton.
+- Once the game is running scores are always displayed in the top left.
+- The ```submit``` button will, if all inputs are correct, move you on to the next section.
+- If the close the window, not minimize, the program will exit.

 ---
 ## Endgame